 Suffocation can happen when a child gets caught between the mattress and the cot or bed.

 Suffocation is an example of asphyxia.
-Asphyxia happens when someone can't breathe properly and oxygen can't get to the body's organs.
+Asphyxia happens when someone cannot breathe properly and oxygen does not reach the body's organs.
 It is one of the most common causes of childhood deaths.

 - your child is having breathing difficulties or any other medical emergency